ek0da/ek0da/README.md

 ### Hello!
-I'm a teacher looking to transition back into the data analytics field.
+After three years as a teacher, I'm looking to transition into the data analytics field.
+My journey in data analytics began with my B.A. in Computer Science from Vassar College, where I took a wide range of courses from Data Mining to Various Computer Modeling Courses.
+Since then, I've used data anaysis in both my daily life and in my job as a teacher.

 ### Feel free to check out my projects below:

 ## Divvy Bike Share Google Analytics Capstone Project
 ● Analyzed bike share data to determine how to convert casual riders into members.
 Used R to clean and transform the data, and Tableau to create dashboards to allow users to explore the visualized data.